-Technical Discussion: Post the initial webinar, we organise a call to discuss the more technical elements of your Talis implementation - this is typically an hour.
+Technical Discussion: 1 hours time is all that is required from your IT team.
+Post the initial webinar, we organise a call to discuss the more technical elements of your Talis implementation - this is typically an hour.
 Based on this, we understand which routes you chose, and this will then help us and you determine the time required to complete any technical setup.

 An example of this is where standard authentication is setup based on responses in the tenancy setup questionnaire, but if you want to set up Devolved Constraints (enabling a more tailored approach to what you enable groups of people to do i.e. identifying an academic, and enabling all academics to create reading lists), then you would need to assess whether the knowledge existed in your IT team to do that.
 It may be this is proven and well understood within your technical team, if so, it may only take a couple of hours in testing to enable, but if this is the first project which your IT team have done which requires these changes, then a broader project which includes learning time might require more effort from your IT team.

 In all cases we will work with you to make sure that you have all the information you need to be able to determine whether to go ahead with a particular course of action.

 Talis have worked with many systems throughout implementation and we would ensure before the project starts that Talis Aspire can integrate with all of your systems and we would not expect any additional effort from Talis on this.

 Design Discussion: Based on the requirements for your Talis Aspire design, we will ask for your design input and university assets (logo's, colours etc).
 Based on the information being easily available and a clear design requirement is established, from the university perspective we are talking about the time the review process takes - for some, this is one person reviewing, for others it has to go to a committee, that requires a more formal approach.